 The PILOT Innovation Challenge sought ideas that would help local radio and TV broadcasters engage their communities with next generation content.
 In Your Shoes, a Virtual Reality series that uses VR to capture unique stories from intimate perspectives, won first place.

-This unique ability of virtual reality to bring down the walls between passive viewer and first person participant is the basis of In Your Shoes.
+This unique ability of virtual reality to bring down the walls between passive viewer and first person participant is the basis of In Your Shoes, co-founded by Robinne and her partner Trina DasGupta.
 “We wanted to put together a series that takes the best of both broadcast worlds,” Robinne said, taking from the traditional stories that you follow on television, but combining it with the opportunity to “step into the stories of the other individuals and then really experience their point of view.”

 Robinne is no stranger to bringing entertainment to new platforms.
 “I have a background in film and television production,” she says “but I am a techie at heart.”
 She worked on MySpace’s mobile distribution platform as well as on The Voice’s interactive experience.
 She’s also worked for companies like E!
 Entertainment, Sony and Amazon.

 Most recently, Robinne worked with The VR Company on Take Back the Mic: The World Cup of Hip Hop.